pyccel/pyccel/tutorial/ndarrays.md

         end program prog_ex
         ```

--   Can not reassign to a ndarray that has another pointer accessing his data.
+-   Can not reassign to a ndarray that has another pointer accessing its data.

     ```Python
     import numpy as np